 - Standardized test scores

 - How safe children felt while at school

-The research shows that people can succeed, despite obstacles, when they develop grit and learn how to build resilience and how to get back on track after a setback.
+The research shows that people can succeed, despite obstacles, when they develop grit and learn about embracing change, how to build resilience, and how to get back on track after a setback.
 When applied to any endeavor in life, mental toughness provides the fuel to keep going.